kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 With this source package, it is enough to where you could build a custom Gatsby-based TypeDoc site since you now have complete access to the entire TypeDoc structure for your project.
 We didn't need to go that far, since we are happy with the TypeDoc default theme we use.

-But we're still missing something important: parsing those special TypeDoc `[[symbol]]` links in our Markdown documentation.
+But we're still missing something important: parsing those special TypeDoc `[[symbol]]` links in our MDX-based documentation.

 ## Parsing TypeDoc Symbol Links in Markdown